Table of Contents

 Savings accounts offer numerous benefits, including insurance on your deposits, higher APYs than checking accounts, and liquidity.
 Plus, you generally don’t need a large (or sometimes any) initial deposit to get started.

 However, the interest you earn on a savings account may not always keep up with inflation, which means your balance could become less valuable over time.
-As a result, a savings account is generally not the best place to put the money you are saving for a long-term goal, such as retirement or your child’s college education.
-You might earn a better return if you invest that money in the market.
+As a result, a savings account is generally not the best place to put money you are saving for a long-term goal, such as retirement or your child’s college education.
+You might potentially earn a better return over time if you instead put that money in a diversified portfolio.
+Investments are higher risk, however, and come with the risk of losing principal, as well.

 If you’re interested in opening a savings account, it’s a good idea to research your options and compare APYs, minimum deposits, balance requirements, and any fees.
-And if you have a savings account but aren’t satisfied with the perks, there’s likely a better fit for you offering the full benefits of a savings account.
+If you have a savings account but aren’t satisfied with the perks, there’s likely a better fit for you that still offers the full benefits of a savings account.

 Recommended: Perks of Long-Term Savings Accounts